-Evernote, Trello, and Google Keep are great tools for collecting ideas and collaborating with other blog writers on your team.
+Evernote, Trello, Notion, and Google Keep are great tools for collecting ideas and collaborating with other blog writers on your team.
 Evernote supports everything from short lists to lengthy research; Trello uses the kanban board system, and Google Keep is like a personal post-it note board online.

 Each of these tools allows you to write down your ideas and brainstorm useful resources for posts, such as helpful URLs, comments, ramblings, etc.